ditabase/dit-cli/README.md

     dit query name.dit @@name
     {"class":"Name","value":"John"}

-The default print language is Javascript, but this is highly configurable.
+The default print language is Javascript, which means JSON, but this is highly configurable.
 Let's add a custom print function.

 ```
 Name {